Last updated: Jan-31-2024

-- View a list of all your dynamic transformations (those that were generated and delivered on the fly) and save one of those with your chosen name.
+- View all your delivered dynamic transformations (those that were generated and delivered on the fly) in the transformation log and save one of those with your chosen name.

-- Create a new transformation from scratch using the Transformation Editor or Transformation Builder (Beta) and save with your chosen name.
+- Create a new transformation from scratch using the Transformation Builder (Beta) and save with your chosen name.